 When configuring AM for real-world use, do not use this password.
 It is only to get started with AM.
 The

 amAdminuser is the default AM administrator, who has full control over the AM configuration.

 Click the Proceed to Login link, then log in as

 amAdminwith the password you configured in a previous step,

 After login, AM directs you to the Realms page.

 AM stores its configuration, including the embedded DS server, in a directory named after the deployment URI.
 In other words, if AM is deployed under

-/openam, then the configuration is saved under
+/openam, then it saves its configuration under

 If you need to delete your configuration, the quickest way to start over is to stop Apache Tomcat, delete the AM configuration directory, and restart the AM web application to start the process from the beginning.

 AM is now configured, and ready for use.
-Make sure you have successfully logged in to the AM console before configuring the authentication tree.